rob-blackbourn/bareASGI-graphql-next/docs/subscriptions.rst

 In this implementation queries, mutations and subscriptions are all made using the `fetch` api.
 With a successful query or mutation the response status code is 200, and the body contains the result.
-Which a subscription the status code 201 is returned, and the `location` header contains a unique url which is used to request server sent events through the `EventSource <https://developer.mozilla.org/en-US/docs/Web/API/EventSource>`_ API.
+For a subscription the status code 201 is returned, and the `location` header contains a unique url which is used to request server sent events through the `EventSource <https://developer.mozilla.org/en-US/docs/Web/API/EventSource>`_ API.